I-Am-Jakoby/hak5-submissions/README.md

 # hak5-submissions
-This is a collection of my pentesting scripts I have come up with
+This is a collection of my scripts I am submitting to Hak5 to be featured